uphold/docs/_authentication.md

 You can use Basic Authentication by providing your email and password combination.

-If OTP (One-Time Password, also known as Two-Factor Authentication) is required, then you will get a [401 HTTP error](#errors), along with the HTTP headers `OTP-Token: Required` and `OTP-Method-Id: Required`.
+If OTP (One-Time Password, also known as Two-Factor Authentication) is required, then you will get a [401 HTTP error](#errors), along with the HTTP header `OTP-Token: Required` and/or `OTP-Method-Id: Required`.
-In which case, execute the command above again, this time passing your OTP verification code and method id as a headers, like so: `OTP-Token: <OTP-Token>` and `OTP-Method-Id: <OTP-Method-Id>`.
+In which case, execute the command above again, this time passing your OTP verification code and method id as headers, like so: `OTP-Token: <OTP-Token>` and `OTP-Method-Id: <OTP-Method-Id>`.